 Significant trends, schools, and styles of art of the Americas from Pre-Colombian through contemporary art forms.

 ART 496.
 Senior Seminar (4)

 Intensified study of the nature and problems confronting the contemporary American artist.
-Prerequisite: Senior fine art major or consent of instructor.
+Preparation of senior portfolio and exhibition.
+Prerequisite: Senior fine art major, or consent of instructor.